 Prize for Excellence in Celiac Disease Research

 The Celiac Disease Foundation Prize for Excellence in Celiac Disease Research recognizes investigators whose research is judged to have made a significant contribution to the field of celiac disease research.
-The Prize is awarded annually in the amount of $25,000 USD and is presented at a DDW reception sponsored by the Celiac Disease Foundation.
+The Prize is awarded annually in the amount of $25,000 USD and is presented at a Digestive Disease Week (DDW) reception sponsored by the Celiac Disease Foundation.

-Nominations for the Prize Laureate are made by members of the Selection Jury.
-The Prize is not open to application, although Jurors may choose Nominees recommended by the celiac disease community at large through an open call for Letters of Recommendation for Nominations.
-Jurors are asked not to discuss or confer regarding potential Nominees or actual nominations with other Jurors prior to or outside of official deliberations.
-A Nominee may be nominated by multiple Jurors, and Jurors will not be asked to make an alternate nomination in the case of multiple nominations from any other Juror(s). he Juror may inform Nominees that they have been nominated, but the Celiac Disease Foundation will coordinate directly with all Nominees on all aspects of the Nomination Process.
+Nominations for the Prize Laureate are made by members of the selection jury and by the celiac disease community at large through an open call for nominations.
+The prize is not open to application.
+Jurors are asked not to discuss or confer regarding potential nominees or actual nominations with other jurors prior to or outside of official deliberations.
+The Celiac Disease Foundation will coordinate directly with all nominees on all aspects of the nomination process.

-The Celiac Disease Foundation will make an open call for Letters of Recommendation for Nominations of no more than 500 words to give the community at-large an opportunity to suggest Nominees for the Prize.
-Only those Letters submitted during the timeframe specified by the Celiac Disease Foundation will be considered, and the Foundation will compile all Letters of Recommendation and distribute them to the Selection Jury.
-Jurors may review Letters of Recommendation for Nominations at their discretion and are not obligated to take Letters of Recommendation for Nominations into account in making their nominations.
-Any person writing a Letter of Recommendation for Nominations is prohibited from making unsolicited contact with Jurors.
-Violating this rule will result in the withdrawal of the Letter of Recommendation for Nomination.
-The Celiac Disease Foundation will compile a Nomination Dossier for each Nominee that will be circulated to the Jurors for review prior to deliberations, consisting of:
+The Celiac Disease Foundation will make an open call for nominations of no more than 500 words to give the community an opportunity to suggest nominees for the prize.
+Only those nominations submitted during the timeframe specified by the Celiac Disease Foundation will be considered, and the Foundation will compile all nominations and distribute them to the selection jury.
+Any person writing a nomination is prohibited from making contact with jurors regarding nominations.
+Violating this rule will result in the withdrawal of the nomination.

-A quorum of five Jurors must be present for the entirety of deliberations.
-Jurors may not be presented as Nominees during their service on the Selection Jury.
+A quorum of five jurors must be present for the entirety of deliberations.
+Jurors who are nominated for the prize and accept their nomination may not serve on the selection jury.
 The deliberations will be confidential and closed.
-Only Selection Jury members and representatives of the Celiac Disease Foundation may be present during the deliberations.
-In addition, names of all unselected Nominees shall remain confidential.
+In addition, names of all unselected nominees shall remain confidential.

 Announcement of Laureate

 Coordination of the announcement of the Prize Laureate will be the responsibility solely of the Celiac Disease Foundation.
-The Prize will be officially conferred upon the Prize Laureate at a reception at DDW, or by similar ceremony.
-The Prize Laureate will be provided with two round-trip coach airfares and hotel accommodations for up to two nights and other travel-related expenses.
+The prize will be officially conferred upon the Prize Laureate at a reception at DDW, or by similar ceremony.
+The Prize Laureate will be provided with two round-trip coach airfares and hotel accommodation for up to two nights.

-Thank you to our 2023 Prize for Excellence in Celiac Research Sponsor, Anokion, US, Inc.
+Thank you to our 2024 Prize for Excellence in Celiac Disease Research Sponsor, Anokion, US, Inc.